alkindykevin/Data-Science-Portfolio/README.md

 - K-means algorithm is used to do clustering.
 K-means can cluster the data points well and separate the customers into three segments.

 **Tools : *R, Ggplot***

+*If you would like to reach me about the portfolio, collaborations, or job opportunities, just contact me at alkindy.ka@gmail.com*